 Gases released into the atmosphere by human activities contribute to increasing global warming and climate change

-Through their impacts on natural and agricultural systems, supply chains and economies, disasters can put access to the foods we depend on for survival at risk.
+Through their impacts on natural and agricultural systems, supply chains and economies, the impacts of tipping points and disasters can put access to the foods we depend on for survival at risk

-Water security can be impacted by disasters when sufficient availability or access to water for health and livelihoods is disrupted.
-Water sources can also get contaminated and make vectors for other risks.
+Water security can be impacted by tipped systems and disasters when sufficient availability or access to water for health and livelihoods is disrupted.
+Water sources can also get contaminated and make vectors for other risks